grahamgilbert/terraform-aws-munki-repo/README.md

 # Terraform Munki Repo

 `terraform-munki-repo` is a [Terraform](https://terraform.io) module that will set up a production-ready Munki repo for you.
-More specifically, it will create:
+It is designed for use with Terraform 0.11.x More specifically, it will create:

 * An S3 bucket to store your Munki repo
 * An S3 bucket to store your logs